GA4 Data Generative AI BigQuery

 Automatically classify using an is_about_service boolean

-Manual labeling is slow and labor-intensive
+Manual analysis is slow and labor-intensive

 Use Case: AI-Summarized Page Performance in GA4

+Another high-impact use case is summarizing page-level performance.
 In this use case, we utilized AI.GENERATE() to automatically summarize user engagement for each GA4 page_path.
 By combining quantitative metrics like pageviews and average session duration, the model generates concise, human-readable descriptions of page performance.
 Additionally, it assigns a performance label (e.g., High, Low) to help quickly identify content that requires attention or optimization

 This approach enables: